-- All staff, parents, carers, contractors and other visitors to the premises are respectfully required to abstain from smoking whilst on the premises. - We ensure that all on site are made aware of the no smoking policy upon first entry to the nursery through clear signage. - No-smoking signs are displayed, and this Policy is stated in information for parents. - Staff who smoke during working hours and travelling to and from work must not do so whilst wearing a setting uniform. - E-cigarettes are not permitted to be used on the premises. - Staff who smoke or use e-cigarettes during their scheduled breaks go well away from the premises. - Staff who smoke during their break make every effort to reduce the effects of odour and passive smoking for children and colleagues - Smoking is not permitted in any vehicles belonging to the setting. - Staff are made aware that failure to adhere to this policy and procedures may result in disciplinary action. - It is a criminal offence for employees to smoke in smoke-free areas, with a fixed penalty of £50 or prosecution and a fine of up to £200. - To support smokers who would like to give up, we would like to point people towards the NHS helpline on 0800 0224 332 or to access information online from www.smokefree.nhs.uk
+- All staff, parents or carers, carers, contractors and other visitors to the premises are respectfully required to abstain from smoking whilst on the premises, this includes not only the nursery but the surrounding site. - We ensure that all on site are made aware of the no smoking policy upon first entry to the nursery through clear signage. - No-smoking signs are displayed, and this Policy is stated in information for parents or carers. - Staff who smoke during working hours and travelling to and from work must not do so whilst wearing a setting uniform. - E-cigarettes are not permitted to be used on the premises. - Staff who smoke or use e-cigarettes during their scheduled breaks go well away from the premises. - Staff who smoke during their break make every effort to reduce the effects of odour and passive smoking for children and colleagues - Smoking is not permitted in any vehicles belonging to the setting. - Staff are made aware that failure to adhere to this policy and procedures may result in disciplinary action. - It is a criminal offence for employees to smoke in smoke-free areas, with a fixed penalty of £50 or prosecution and a fine of up to £200. - To support smokers who would like to give up, we would like to point people towards the NHS helpline on 0800 0224 332 or to access information online from www.smokefree.nhs.uk